rehierl/abstract-properties/03-relations/_remarks.md

-- a basic introduction to mathematical relations
+- a recap on (mathematical) relations

-TODO
-- ...